 This is why developers must do their research first to pinpoint the best location for setting up turbines before actual installation.
-The best location must have sufficient supply of wind.
-This explains why you’ll almost always see wind turbines installed on top of high elevations like hills and mountains or off shores where there are minimal obstacles that could potentially slow down the speed of wind.
+The best location must have a sufficient supply of wind.
+This explains why you’ll almost always see wind turbines installed on top of high elevations like hills and mountains or offshores where there are minimal obstacles that could potentially slow down the speed of the wind.
 Higher elevations are preferred since the higher up you go, the stronger the winds.

 When talking about offshore wind turbines, the cost becomes more pronounced.
 This is because it’s a daunting task to install wind turbines offshore than onshore.
 Some firms even go to the extent of commissioning bespoke ships with the ability to transport and install wind turbines at sea.

-Though many people believe that wind turbines actually look nice but majority of them disagree.
+Though many people believe that wind turbines actually look nice but a majority of them disagree.
 People consider wind turbines to have an undesirable experience.
-Petitions usually come in court before any proposed wind farm development but few people think otherwise and feel they should be kept in tact for everyone to enjoy its beauty.
+Petitions usually come in court before any proposed wind farm development but few people think otherwise and feel they should be kept intact for everyone to enjoy its beauty.

 The best location of wind turbines can be the most fertile land where farming is practiced.
-Installation of wind turbines would take away land that has been the bedrock of agricultural activities for many years.
+The installation of wind turbines would take away land that has been the bedrock of agricultural activities for many years.

-In the last couple of decades, the frequency of tornadoes, hurricanes and cyclones have increased considerably.
-Now these severe storms can cause extensive damage to the wind turbines and can be a safety hazard to the people working in these wind farms.
+In the last couple of decades, the frequency of tornadoes, hurricanes, and cyclones has increased considerably.
+Now, these severe storms can cause extensive damage to the wind turbines and can be a safety hazard to the people working in these wind farms.
 The damage may cause huge damage to wind turbines.

 Uses of Wind Energy

-Wind is a unique resource because we interact with it every minute.
-It has been harnessed since the ancient times, and it is the most eco-friendly source of energy around.
+The wind is a unique resource because we interact with it every minute.
+It has been harnessed since ancient times, and it is the most eco-friendly source of energy around.
 It has a wide range of uses.
 You may be familiar with a few, but others may totally catch you by surprise.
 Enough said, let’s drive through the most innovative uses of wind energy:

-For countless of years, wind power has been utilized to power some breathtaking sports such as windsurfing, sailing, kite flying, hang-gliding, kitesurfing, wind skiing, Para-sailing and much more.
+For countless years, wind power has been utilized to power some breathtaking sports such as windsurfing, sailing, kite flying, hang-gliding, kitesurfing, wind skiing, Para-sailing, and much more.

 Utilizing wind power to pump water from underground is not a new technology.
 It has been used since ancient times.
 It’s a cheap alternative for some countries and communities.
 Essentially, there are no extraordinary costs involved compared to using huge pumping tracks powered by fossil fuel sources of energy.